its-mieger/lara-db-ext/README.md

 If set to true, any DateTime values will be converted to the application timezone before passing them to the database.

+The `AdaptsAttributeTimezone` trait implements the timezone adaption for Eloquent model attributes.

 ### Database session timezone
 Some databases, such as MySQL use the database session timezone when converting dates to timestamps (see [MySQL Documentation for details](https://dev.mysql.com/doc/refman/8.0/en/datetime.html)).